overture-stack/SONG/docs/custom-schemas.md

 ### External Validation

 External validations configure Song to check a value in the analysis against an external service by sending an HTTP GET request to a configurable URL.
-The URL needs to return 2XX status message to indicate that if the provided value "is valid", typically meaning that the value for this property is known by that service.
+The service should respond with a 2XX status message to indicate the value "is valid".

 As an example, if the project clinical data is being managed in a separate service, we can add an external validation to the donor id field of our custom scheme.
 This will send the donor id to the external service which can confirm that we have previously registered that donor.